bcliden/linux-config-notes/optimus.md

 to configure the nvidia driver:
 `optirun -b none nvidia-settings -c :8`

-for multi-monitor support look into using:
-`intel-virtual-output`

-to open the VGA display and keep the service in the terminal:
+### to open the VGA display and keep the service in the terminal:

 `primusrun intel-virtual-output -b`

 `optirun intel-virtual-output -b`

 use `-f` flag to prevent daemonization

 `fn + F7` to open display modal